System

 (2) System VAR_RET = EXPR_ORDER

-• EXPR_ORDER is a string expression giving the system order as it would be typed in a shell.
-It can be followed by a server name with the syntax SERVER@ORDER, where:
+(3) Local File (VAR_LIST) From System EXPR_ORDER As [CLASS]- EXPR_ORDERis a string expression giving the system order as it would be typed in a shell.
+It can be followed by a server name with the syntax- SERVER@ORDER, where:- SERVERis a server name on the network that has a Sage X3 administration engine installed.

-• ORDER is the system order.
+- ORDERis the system order.

-• VAR_RET is a string character variable that will contain the result sent by the standard output.
-VAR_RET can be an array of lines.
+- VAR_RETis a string character variable that will contain the result sent by the standard output.- VAR_RETcan be an array of lines.
 For every line sent back from the order, an additional index in the array will be filled.
 This is appropriate if the number of lines sent back by the system order is not too large.
 The lines that exceeds the dimension of the array will be ignored.
-If a large number of lines are sent back, it is preferable to use the syntax 3 (File...
-From System...).
+If a large number of lines are sent back, it is preferable to use the syntax 3 (File...- From System...).

 Examples